thirumurthis/Learnings/gRPC/code/grpc-sample/README.md

 ```

 ### Secure grpc communication with SSL
- The SSL certificates are available
+ The SSL certificates are available, refer the ssl.sh certificate

  ```java
  //server defintion